OfficeDev/office-js-docs-pr/docs/quickstarts/project-quickstart.md

 ## Update the code

-In your code editor, open the **./src/taskpane/taskpane.js** file and add the following code to the **run** function.
+In your code editor, open the **./src/taskpane/taskpane.js** file and add the following code within the **run** function.
 This code uses the Office JavaScript API to set the `Name` field and `Notes` field of the selected task.

 ```js
 var taskGuid;